mark-watson/Clojure-AI-Book/manuscript/anomaly_detection.md

 # Anomaly Detection Machine Learning Example

 Anomaly detection models are used in one very specific class of use cases: when you have many negative (non-anomaly) examples and relatively few positive (anomaly) examples.
 We can refer to this as an unbalanced training set.
 To try an experiment with anomaly detection we can reuse the Wisconsin data.
-For training we will ignore positive examples in the original data, create a model of "how things should be," and hopefully be able to detect anomalies different from the original positive examples (i.e., data samples indicating cancer malignancy).
+For training we will ignore positive examples in the original data, create a model of "how things should be," and hopefully be able to detect anomalies different from the original negative (non-malignant) examples (i.e., data samples indicating cancer malignancy).

 Anomaly detection is a difficult problem.
-The simple approach we use assumes that each data feature has a Gaussian distribution, or can be made to look like Gaussian distribution using a data transformation; this is often done by taking the logarithm of data features.
+The simple approach we use assumes that each data feature has a Gaussian distribution, or can be made to look like Gaussian distribution using a data transformation; this is often done by taking the logarithm of features, as needed.

 If you have a large training set of both negative and positive examples then do not use anomaly detection models.
 If your training examples are balanced then use a classification model as we saw earlier in the chapter [Deep Learning Using Deeplearning4j](#dl4j).